KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS, using Swift and SwiftUI.
-It extends the native keyboard APIs and provides you with more functionality than is otherwise available.
+KeyboardKit helps you create custom keyboards for iOS and iPadOS, using Swift and SwiftUI.
+It extends Apple's native keyboard APIs and provides you with more functionality.

-KeyboardKit lets you create keyboards that mimic the native iOS keyboards in just a few lines of code.
-These keyboards can be customized to great extent to change keyboard layout, design, callouts, behavior etc.
+KeyboardKit lets you create keyboards that mimic the native iOS keyboards in a few lines of code.
+These keyboards can be customized to change input keys, layout, design, behavior etc.

-KeyboardKit lets you use completely custom views together with the features that the library provides.
+KeyboardKit also lets you use completely custom views together with the features that the library provides.
 Most of the library can be used on all major Apple platforms.

 KeyboardKit supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`, although some features are unavailable on some platforms.